FinnSpartronics/Orpheus/README.md

 If you use the second format for "team", just put the key in that spot.
 The format will automatically be detected.

-NOTE: If you use the name format for your scouting data, The Blue Alliance API is required, and Pythia will not work when you turn TBA off.
+NOTE: If you use the name format for your scouting data, The Blue Alliance API is required, and Orpheus will not work when you turn TBA off.

 #### 3.2.2 Custom Table Columns